kumudlakara/MAD_Sherlock/README.md

 4. `utils`: contains the code for utility components of the system.
 This directory has modules that facilitate external retrieval, data access, prompting and stored retrieval.

 ## Dataset
-For this project we report results on a subset of the NewsCLIPpings dataset available here:
+For this project we report results on a subset of the NewsCLIPpings dataset available [here](https://github.com/g-luo/news_clippings?tab=readme-ov-file):
-The NewsCLIPpings dataset is built based on the VisualNews dataset available [here](https://github.com/g-luo/news_clippings?tab=readme-ov-file)
+The NewsCLIPpings dataset is built based on the VisualNews dataset available [here](https://github.com/FuxiaoLiu/VisualNews-Repository)
-The Visual- News dataset (available [here](https://github.com/FuxiaoLiu/VisualNews-Repository)) consists of image-caption pairs from four news agencies: BBC, USA Today, The Guardian and The Washington Post.
+The Visual- News dataset consists of image-caption pairs from four news agencies: BBC, USA Today, The Guardian and The Washington Post.
 The NewsCLIPpings dataset is created by generating out-of-context samples by replacing an image in one image- caption pair with a semantically related image from a different image-caption pair.
 Access to both datasets is required in order to replicate the experiments in this project.